Looking for a noise cancelling app for Windows? Read on for the 5 tried-and-tested noise cancelling apps currently available on Windows.

 1. Krisp – best for individuals and teams

-Krisp is a noise cancelling app that removes all background sounds during calls and recordings in real time.
+Krisp is a noise cancelling app that removes all background sounds during calls in real time.

 It works with any conferencing, messaging, recording, and streaming app that accepts Krisp as their audio input.
 All you have to do is switch it on once and the tool automatically removes noises on both ends of the conversation.
 The Krisp widget can even tell you if there are any sounds impacting the quality of your audio so you won’t have to take a long time to prepare for a meeting or presentation.